github/choosealicense.com/CONTRIBUTING.md

 So you want to contribute to ChooseALicense.
 Great!
 We welcome any help we can get.
 But first, please make sure you understand what [this site is all about](https://choosealicense.com/about).
-It’s not a comprehensive list of all possible licenses.
+It's not a comprehensive list of all possible licenses.

 ## Adding a license